fastly/terraform-provider-fastly/website/docs/r/service_v1.html.markdown

 * `name` - (Required) The unique name for the condition.
 * `statement` - (Required) The statement used to determine if the condition is met.
+* `type` - (Required) Type of condition, either `REQUEST` (req), `RESPONSE` (req, resp), or `CACHE` (req, beresp).
-* `priority` - (Required) A number used to determine the order in which multiple conditions execute.
+* `priority` - (Optional) A number used to determine the order in which multiple conditions execute.
 Lower numbers execute first.
-* `type` - (Required) Type of condition, either `REQUEST` (req), `RESPONSE` (req, resp), or `CACHE` (req, beresp).
+Default `10`.

 The `cache_setting` block supports: